JunW62/SBA318/README.md

 nodemon index.js
 ```

-This will launch the backend server on http://localhost:3000 and connect to the API server running at http://localhost:4000.
+This will launch the server on http://localhost:3000 and connect to the API server running at http://localhost:4000.

+**ATTENTION:** Make sure run all the API endpoint testing on http://localhost:4000. http://localhost:3000 is for rendering the .ejs file.

 ## API Endpoints

-Below is a list of available API endpoints that allow you to manage products, users, and reviews in the inventory management system:
+Below is a list of available API endpoints that allow you to manage products from http://localhost:4000/, including users, and reviews in the inventory management system:

 ### Products